metaborg/documentation/source/overview/examples.rst

 The `MetaBorgCube <https://github.com/metaborgcube>`_ github organization is a collection of language projects developed with Spoofax.
 Here is a selection:

+Jasmin
+  A Spoofax editor for Jasmin, an assembler for the Java Virtual Machine. (`Repository <https://github.com/MetaBorgCube/spoofax-jasmin>`_)

+Grace
+  A programming language designed for programming education.
+The Spoofax project defines a syntax definition, desugaring, and operational semantics for the language. (`Repository <https://github.com/MetaBorgCube/metaborg-grace>`_)

 CERN Code Gen
-  A DSL for generation of PLC code <https://github.com/MetaBorgCube/cern-languages>
+  A DSL for generation of PLC code. (`Repository <https://github.com/MetaBorgCube/cern-languages>`_)

 Other Projects
 ----------------------

 Green-Marl
-  A DSL for graph analysis developed at Oracle Labs
+  A DSL for graph analysis developed at Oracle Labs for `running graph algorithms in PGX <https://docs.oracle.com/cd/E56133_01/latest/reference/overview/run.html>`_

-PGQL `Property Graph Query Language <http://pgql-lang.org/>`_ A DSL for graph querying developed at Oracle Labs <https://github.com/oracle/pgql-lang>
+PGQL `Property Graph Query Language <http://pgql-lang.org/>`_ A DSL for graph querying developed at Oracle Labs as part of `Parallel Graph AnalytiX <https://docs.oracle.com/cd/E56133_01/latest/index.html>`_ framework.
+The Spoofax definition is part of the open source implementation <https://github.com/oracle/pgql-lang>.

 LeQuest
   A DSL for modeling medical equipment interfaces for development of training software.